Whole Foods Market PESTEL/PESTLE Analysis & Recommendations

 3. Patenting of GMOs (threat & opportunity)

 Whole Foods’ operations management has the opportunity to implement more automation technologies to increase business efficiency, such as in inventory management.
 Also, the firm has the opportunity to provide improved online services accessible through consumers’ mobile devices.
-However, the patenting of genetically modified organisms (GMOs) threatens supply chains.
+However, the patenting of genetically modified organisms (GMOs) is a threat to supply chains in this PESTLE analysis of Whole Foods Market.
 The company has a GMO transparency policy but has not fully removed GMOs from its stores.
 This factor presents an opportunity to further reduce or eliminate GMO-containing products at the company’s stores.
 In this dimension of the PESTLE analysis, Whole Foods Market can apply strategies to further reduce its inventory of GMO-containing merchandise.

 This dimension of the PESTEL analysis model emphasizes the conditions of the natural environment.
-In Whole Foods Market’s case, the following are the most notable ecological/environmental external factors in the remote/macro-environment:
+In Whole Foods Market’s case, the following are notable ecological factors in the remote/macro-environment:

 1. Climate change (threat)